w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 }
 ```

+When a user goes through the FedCM flow, the browser stores that (RP, IDP, account)
+knowledge in browser storage in order to allow auto reauthn and User Info API to
-If the browser finds an account matching the ID provided, it will note the
+work correctly in the future.
+If the browser finds an account in local storage
+matching the ID provided, it will note the disconnection of that account.
+If the
-disconnection of that account.
-If the IdP fails or the `account_id` is nowhere
+IdP fails by either returning some network error or saying that the disconnection
-to be found, the browser will remove from its memory all of the federated
+was unsuccessful, or if the `account_id` is nowhere to be found, the browser will
-accounts associated with the (RP, IDP).
-As a reminder, an account needs to be
+remove from local storage all of the federated accounts associated with the (RP,
-in the browser memory in order for both auto reauthn and the User Info API to
-consider that as a returning account.
+IDP).